roobert/search-replace.nvim/README.md

 A Neovim search and replace plugin that builds on the native search and replace experience.

-Neovim has an excellent search and replace system however it can be slow to use due to the number of key-strokes required to use it.
+Neovim has an excellent search and replace system however it can be slow to use due to the number of key-strokes it takes to use it.

-This plugin adds commands which can be bound to keymaps, which-key, and/or

 ## :sparkles: Features